dosemu2/dosemu2/doc/README.txt

-   In some rare cases you may have problems accessing Lredir'ed drives (especially when your DOS application refuses to run on a 'network drive'), For this to overcome you may need to use socalled `partition access', use a floppy (or a "vbootfloppy"), or a special-purpose hdimage.
+   In some rare cases you may have problems accessing Lredir'ed drives (especially when your DOS application refuses to run on a 'network drive'), For this to overcome you may need to use so-called `partition access', use a floppy (or a "vbootfloppy"), or a special-purpose hdimage.
 The odd with partition access is, that you never should have those partition mounted in the Linux file system at the same time as you use it in DOSEMU (which is quite uncomfortable and dangerous on a multitasking OS such as Linux ).
-Though global.conf checks for mounted partitions, there may be races that are not caught.
+Though DOSEMU checks for mounted partitions, there may be races that are not caught.
 In addition, when your DOSEMU crashes, it may leave some FAT sectors unflushed to the disk, hence destroying the partition.
 Anyway, if you think you need